dhutapratama/docs/blade.md

 <a name="passing-data-to-components"></a>
 ### Passing Data To Components

 You may pass data to Blade components using HTML attributes.
 Hard-coded, primitive values may be passed to the component using simple HTML attribute strings.
-PHP expressions and variables should be passed to the component via attributes that use the `:` character as a prefix:
+GO expressions and variables should be passed to the component via attributes that use the `:` character as a prefix:

 ```blade
 <x-alert type="error" :message="$message"/>